holtzy/The-Python-Graph-Gallery/README.md

-# The Python Graph Gallery
+# The Python Graph Gallery.

 This GitHub repository contains the source code for the [Python Graph Gallery](https://python-graph-gallery.com), a website showcasing hundreds of charts made with Python.